aleshaleksey/fansys23/06-abilities.md

 **Limitations**:

-- The ability cannot be used when you are surprised, or otherwise incapable of using reaction.
+- The ability cannot be used when you incapable of using reaction.

 **Prerequisite**: